 - Stand more.
 Sitting for long periods increases the risk of cancer.
 Try standing while talking on the phone and taking the stairs whenever possible.

 - Seek shade.
-Avoid the hot sun, cover up and apply sunscreen.
-“Above all, avoid tanning beds, which increase risk of melanoma (skin cancer) by 75%,” Dr. Byrnes said.
+Avoid the hot sun, cover-up, and apply sunscreen.
+“Above all, avoid tanning beds, which increase the risk of melanoma (skin cancer) by 75%,” Dr. Byrnes said.

 - Put it out.
 If you smoke or use any kind of tobacco, stop.
 Dr. Byrnes noted that smoking is responsible for one in five deaths in the United States.